Ali-Fawzi-Lateef/Student_Register_simpleAPP/README.md

 Test file
-will be filed later if GOD well
+will be filed later if God well